jceplaras/competitiveprogramming/README.md

 * [Codechef] - submissions are inside __Codechef__ folder.
 The filename correspond to the problem code solved.
 * [Programming Challenges] - solution to [UVA Online judge] problems in Steven Skeina's book.
+* [Hacker Rank] - submission to problems to Hacker Rank, each domain solutions separated in one directory

 Programming languages